Join the Conversation

 Pardon the weather-speak.
 I'm talking about the Thanksgiving Day Blizzard of 1950.
 It was a POWERFUL storm with snowfall, temperature, and wind records that still stand.
 Technically, it was a large extropical cyclone - think of a wintertime land-based hurricane.
 "Explosive cyclogenesis" means that the storm strengthened explosively and fast.
 The storm system created havoc throughout the eastern US: Crippling snow (Marietta 27 inches, Parkersburg 37 inches) from the Ohio Valley eastward, record low temperatures throughout the South (Miami FL 28 degrees), and 100+ mph winds in Northeastern states.
 The Weather Channel rated this storm 8th in the top ten storms of the entire 20th century with nearly $1 Billion damage in today's dollars.
 Here are a few stories, most from Roger Pickenpaugh’s fascinating book Buckeye Blizzard.

-Blizzard Street in Parkersburg WV.
+Blizzard street scene in Parkersburg WV.
 From Marietta Times, courtesy of Paul Borelli Collection

 Junior and Catherine Steele's wedding at Belpre almost didn't happen.
 Junior's nephew, the impromptu best man, drove him from Waverly WV.
 They stopped in Parkersburg to pick up the pastor and his daughter who had walked 3 miles to meet them.
 The daughter served as piano player and bridesmaid.
 The wedding trip was a slog through deep snow to their new apartment.